 Thank you for your interest in the Infectious Diseases Fellowship Training Program!
-We are thrilled you are interested in our program.
-Please review the following information in entirety and reach out with any questions or concerns.
+We are thrilled you are interested in our program and subspecialty.
+Please review the following information in entirety and reach out with any questions.

 Statement on Diversity